Leptogenesis in an extended seesaw model with $U(1)_{B-L}$ symmetry: Results and analysis

 In fig.~\ref{epsilon1}~ we present the dependence of lepton asymmetry on the low energy parameters and also on the RHN mass splitting $\Delta M = M_{R_2}-M_{R_1}$.
-As it is seen from the left panel of fig.~\ref{epsilon1}~ that the largest asymmetry is obtained for the sum over neutrino mass to fall around $0.06 ~eV$.
+As it is seen from the left panel of fig.~\ref{epsilon1}~ that the largest asymmetry is obtained for the sum over neutrino mass to fall around $0.06 $ eV.

-The amount of the washout we get in this scenario turns to be of the order of $10^{2, 3}$ which is in agreement with the situation one has to go through while having a resonantly enhanced lepton asymmetry.
-As mentioned earlier, to have a proper treatment of all the washout processes we also calculate the contributions from various $2 \rightarrow 2$ LNV scattering processes that enter the Boltzmann equations.
-The final $B-L$ asymmetry which remained in the interplay of creation of the asymmetry and its washout through various concerned processes are presented in fig.~\ref{nbl}.
-One can note here that while dealing with the various washout processes the major contribution in this analysis is guided by the inverse decay and $\Delta L =2$ scatterings, as the allowed parameter space in this analysis strictly favors a strong washout regime.
-Such scenario ensures that, the final lepton asymmetry will be independent of the initial condition on RHN abundance.
-For weak washout regime one has to consider different $\Delta L =1$ scatterings, which may have certain $B-L$ interactions in the context of the particle content present here.
-However, it is also to mention that since the washout regime is purely strong, one can ignore such interactions.
+The amount of the washout we get in this scenario turns out to be of the order of $10^{2, 3}$ which is in agreement with the situation one has to go through while having a resonantly enhanced lepton asymmetry.
+Moreover, this ensures a strong washout ($K \gg 1$) regime which further leads to the conclusion that the final baryon asymmetry is independent of the initial conditions \cite{Buchmuller:2004nz}.
+The initial condition here implies an initial abundance of the RHNs which are supposed to decay at a later time.
+In the weak washout regime ($K<1$) the final baryon asymmetry sensitively depends on the initial number densities of RHNs.
+In such a picture one has to consider different $\Delta L =1$ scatterings (mentioned in \cite{Plumacher:1996kc}), which may have certain $B-L$ interactions in the context of the particle content present here.
+The final residual $B-L$ asymmetry caused by the interplay of creation of the asymmetry and its washout through the concerned processes, which in this case is inverse decay, are presented in fig.~\ref{nbl}.
+One can note here that inverse decays are sufficient to take over the total washout in a scenario with such huge washout.
+Moreover, the model parameter space of this ESS model strictly favors a strong washout regime ensuring that one can simply ignore the $2\,\leftrightarrow\,2$ scatterings while numerically solving the set of BEQs setting the initial condition on the RHN abundance as $N^i_{N_1}\,=\,N^{\text{eq}}_{N_1}$.

 In the right panel of fig.~\ref{nbl} we present the $B-L$ evolutions with respect to the temperature function for different values of lepton asymmetry which are large in number.
 One can notice from this figure that, even after having a large amount of lepton asymmetry we may not generate the required amount of $B-L$ charge if the corresponding washouts erase a part of the asymmetry leading to a decrease in the final baryon asymmetry.
 This fact can also be well-understood from the table~\ref{tab:etab}.